-Students enrolled in physical education class are required to provide their own clothing.
+- Students enrolled in physical education class are required to provide their own athletic clothing.
 The clothing shall be of the type which is necessary for safety, health or protection of people or property.
 Soft-soled shoes, white socks and white tee shirt or blouse are acceptable.
-However, cut-off jeans are not considered acceptable.
-Students are encouraged to put locks on their lockers, which may be obtained from the coaches.
+Jeans and cut-off jeans are not considered acceptable. - Students are expected to dress out and participate in P.E. every day.
+Any student who does not dress out for a 4th time during the semester will be sent to ISS for the class period and for every subsequent No Dress.
+If a student should receive a 7th No Dresses during a semester he or she will fail the class and spend the remainder of the year in ISS. - Students are encouraged to put locks on their lockers, which may be obtained from the coaches.
 There will be a \$4.00 charge to the student if the lock is not turned into the coach at the end of the course.
-IT IS STRONGLY RECOMMENDED STUDENTS PUT A LOCK ON THEIR LOCKER.
+FHS is not responsible for lost or stolen items in the locker room.
+IT IS

-A student who has an illness or disability which necessitates a limited physical education program, or one who should be excused entirely from physical education, must have on file with the principal, a doctor's statement to that effect.
-The statement should include the following information:
+STRONGLY RECOMMENDED STUDENTS PUT A LOCK ON THEIR LOCKER.

-- 1. The student's name. - 2.
+- A student who has an illness or disability which necessitates a limited physical education program, or one who should be excused entirely from physical education, must have on file with the principal, a doctor's statement to that effect.
+The statement should include the following information: - 1.
+The student's name. - 2.
 A statement of the problem. - 3.
 The dates during which the student will be unable to participate. - 4.
 The signature of the attending physician.